-The scope of cost audit has two important aspects viz.,
+The scope of cost audit has two important aspects:

 Thus, the cost auditor has to report:

-(a) Whether or not the planned expenditure could give optimum results.
+- Whether or not the planned expenditure can yield optimal results

-(b) Whether or not the size or channels of investment were designed to produce the best results.
+- Whether or not the size or channels of investment were designed to produce the best results

-(c) Whether the return from investment in certain channels could be bettered by some alternative plan of action.
+- Whether the return on investment in certain channels could be improved by another plan of action

-This aspect of cost audit is concerned with the evaluation of performances.
-It covers the verification of the facts that the expenditure has been incurred according to the plan and the results obtained have also been according to the plan.
-It covers the examination of the plan prepared in the form of budgets (financial and functional) and the comparison of the actual performance with the budgeted performance and analysing the reasons for variances.
+This aspect of a cost audit focuses on performance evaluation.
+In particular, it covers the verification of the facts (i.e., that the expenditure has been incurred according to the plan and the results obtained have also been produced according to the plan).

 Thus, the efficiency audit ensures that:

-Therefore, the cost auditor plays the role both as consultant and financial adviser.
-He assists the Chief Executive of the business concern in judging the soundness of the financial plans and performances by co-ordinating the results of actions of heads of various departments.
+Therefore, the cost auditor plays the role both of a consultant and a financial adviser.
+They assist the chief executive of the business in judging the soundness of the financial plans and performance by coordinating the results of the actions of various department leaders.

-The main differences between cost and financial audit are as below:
+The main differences between cost audits and financial audits are summarized below.